Navid200/xDrip/docs/Nightscout/NS_setup.md

 Go to xDrip Settings &#8722;> Cloud Upload &#8722;> Nightscout Sync (REST-API).
 Enable at the top.

-Let's say the hostname you chose when you signed up for noip.com was <span style="color:green">justausername\.ddns\.net</span>.
+Let's say the subdomain you chose when you signed up for FreeDNS was <span style="color:green">justausername\.chickenkiller\.com</span>.
-If you've forgotten what it is, you can log into noip.com and go to dashboard.
-The hostname is shown on that page under Free Dynamic DNS Hostname.
+If you've forgotten what it is, you can log into FreeDNS and go to subdomains.

 And let's say you set the API secret, while finalizing the Nightscout installation as explained previously, to <span style="color:orange">ThisIsMyPassword</span>.
 If you've forgotten the password, you can see it on the first line of the nsconfig file ([Variables](./NS_Variables)).

 Tap on Base URL.
 Enter the following.
-https://<span style="color:orange">ThisIsMyPassword</span>@<span style="color:green">justausername\.ddns\.net</span>/api/v1/
+https://<span style="color:orange">ThisIsMyPassword</span>@<span style="color:green">justausername\.chickenkiller\.com</span>/api/v1/

 That's it.
 Your xDrip readings should now upload to your Nightscout on Google Cloud.